gabrielsanttana/aircnc/README.md

 $ npm install
 $ npm start

 # A new window with application log will open in the browser.
-Then, you can run it by scanning the QR code with the Expo mobile app or with its local URL.
+Then, you can run and open the app by scanning the QR code with the Expo mobile app or with its local URL.
 ```

 ## ⚖️ License: